catmoreak/Test-account/README.md

 # CreditAssist AI

 CreditAssist AI is a full-stack, AI-powered member support and resolution assistant built for credit unions.
-This README focuses on quick local setup, key configuration, and deployment notes so reviewers can run and evaluate the PR quickly.
+This README focuses on quick local setup, key configuration, and deployment notes so that reviewers can run and evaluate the PR quickly.

 ## What this project contains